Skip to content

 from esmerald.config.jwt import JWTConfig

-from esmerald.contrib.auth.tortoise.middleware import JWTAuthMiddleware
+from esmerald.contrib.auth.edgy.middleware import JWTAuthMiddleware

 jwt_config = JWTConfig(